 Can I become a licensed psychologist with a master’s degree?

-How long does it take to complete an online master’s in psychology program?
+How long does it take to complete an online master’s in psychology?

 What can I do with a master’s in psychology?